 AI: Saying no to fear and yes to functionality

-Since the term was first coined in 1956, artificial intelligence has been the subject of fear, fantasy and extensive research.
+Since the term was first coined in 1956, Artificial Intelligence has been the subject of fear, fantasy, and extensive research.
 What began in the imagination of Sci-Fi novelists and filmmakers is rapidly becoming reality.
 Far from the dystopian future envisioned by the likes of Stanley Kubrick, AI is already being used to improve our day-to-day lives, anticipate our needs and save us time and money.
-Your smartphone, your car, your bank, and your house all use artificial intelligence and now your digital workplace will too.
+Your smartphone, your car, your bank, and your house all use AI and now your digital workplace will too.

 Over the last year, discussion surrounding the use of AI in a workplace setting has heated up.
 Indeed, more than a quarter of workers surveyed in a recent study by Gartner cited AI as having the greatest potential to transform their workplace.
 As commentators offer predictions and predications on how AI will be deployed to enhance user experiences, intranet providers have been working on practical implementation.
 Below we outline four ways AI is being used to improve the digital workplace experience.